kikitux/packer-vagrant-oracle/packer-make/README.md

 ## Optimize this:

-So, at this moment we have a `packer` bakery driven by `make`, why botter optimize it?
+So, at this moment we have a `packer` bakery driven by `make`, why optimize it?

 On first view, this is cool and works, but if we leave as is, we have doing over-and-over the same heavy work, let's see an example: